pratiknag/Bivariate_DeepKriging/README.md

 ```
 bash run.sh
 ```
-Running the above will create files related to validation results for the non-Gaussian and non-stationary simulation scenarios in the `plot_results` directory.
+Executing the aforementioned code will generate files pertaining to validation results for the non-Gaussian and non-stationary simulation scenarios within the `plot_results` directory.
+It's important to note that the provided code runs all simulations simultaneously, including the cokriging models, which may result in significant computational intensity.

 To create the boxplots as shown in the paper run the file `R_scripts/plot_results_reproducible.R` in R Studio.